Warren Buffett is sitting on over $325 billion cash as Berkshire Hathaway keeps selling Apple stock

 OMAHA, Neb. -- Warren Buffett is now sitting on more than $325 billion cash after continuing to unload billions of dollars worth of Apple and Bank of America shares this year and continuing to collect a steady stream of profits from all of Berkshire Hathaway's assorted businesses without finding any major acquisitions.

-Berkshire said it sold off more Apple shares in the third quarter after halving its massive investment in the iPhone maker last quarter.
-The stake valued at $69.9 billion at the end of September remains Berkshire's biggest single investment, but it has been cut drastically since the end of last year when it was worth $174.3 billion.
+Berkshire said it sold off about 100 million more Apple shares in the third quarter after halving its massive investment in the iPhone maker last quarter.
+The remaining stake of roughly 300 million shares was valued at $69.9 billion at the end of September remains Berkshire's biggest single investment, but it has been cut drastically since the end of last year when it was worth $174.3 billion.

+Investors will also be disappointed to learn that Berkshire didn't repurchase any of its own shares in the quarter.

+CFRA Research analyst Cathy Seifert said shareholders will wonder why Buffett is continuing to accumulate so much cash.
+“Are they more pessimistic about the future economic and market picture than perhaps others are?” she said.

 Berkshire said Saturday that investment gains again drove its third quarter profits skyward to $26.25 billion, or $18,272 per Class A share.
 A year ago, unrealized paper investment losses dragged the Omaha, Nebraska-based conglomerate's earnings down to a loss of $12.77 billion, or $8,824 per Class A share.